 CIS Compliance

-You can configure the kURL installer to be Center for Internet Security (CIS) compliant.
+You can configure the kURL installer to be Center for Internet Security (CIS) compliant for CIS 1.8 or earlier.
 Opt-in to this feature by setting the kurl.cisCompliance field to true in the kURL specification.
 For information about known limitations, see Known Limitations.
 For more information about CIS security compliance for Kubernetes, see the CIS benchmark information.

 When you set cisCompliance is set to true, the following settings are changed from the default settings: